Blackpool F.C.

-Blackpool were relegated out of the First Division in 1967 and again in 1971 after winning promotion in 1969–70.
+Blackpool were relegated from the First Division in 1967, and again in 1971 after winning promotion in 1969–70.
 They dropped into the fourth tier after suffering relegations in 1978 and 1981, then gained promotion in 1984–85.
+They won the 1971 Anglo-Italian Cup final, and remain the only Lancashire club to have won a European trophy.

 Between 1987 and 2019, the club was owned by the Oyston family.
-Nine years after buying the club, Owen Oyston was jailed for the 1992 rape and indecent assault of a 16-year-old girl.
+In 1996, Owen Oyston was jailed for the rape and indecent assault of a 16-year-old girl four years earlier.
 His wife, Vicki, took over the chairmanship of the club during her husband's three-year prison term.
-The couple's son, Karl, took over in 1999 and remained in the role for 19 years.
+The couple's son, Karl, took over in 1999 and remained in the role for nineteen years.
 In 2018, after the Oyston family was found, in a High Court judgement, to have operated an "illegitimate stripping" of the club, paying out £26.77 million to companies they owned, Owen relieved Karl of his role and gave it to his daughter, Natalie.
 In June 2019, Simon Sadler, a 49-year-old Blackpool-born businessman, bought a 96.2% share in the club, completely removing the Oyston family from any involvement.

-During the long years of Oyston ownership, Blackpool were relegated into the fourth tier in 1990, promoted via the play-offs in 1992, then relegated again in 2000.
+During the long years of Oyston ownership, Blackpool were relegated to the fourth tier in 1990, promoted via the play-offs in 1992, then relegated again in 2000.
 Blackpool reached the Premier League in 2010, after becoming the first club to gain promotion from every division of the Football League via the play-off system; they won the 2001 Third Division play-offs, 2007 League One play-offs and the 2010 Championship play-offs.
-They spent one season in the Premier League, under manager Ian Holloway, and later suffered a double relegation into League Two by 2016, though gained immediate promotion by winning the 2017 League Two play-off final – their sixth success in the format in eight finals.
+They spent one season in the Premier League, under manager Ian Holloway, and later suffered a double relegation into League Two by 2016, though gained immediate promotion by winning the 2017 League Two play-off final, their sixth success in the format in eight finals.
+They remained in League One for four seasons, before winning promotion, again via the play-offs, in 2021.
+After two seasons in the Championship, they returned to League One in 2023, where they have since remained.